 Ocean Counting: Odd Numbers

-With his trademark humor and wit, Jerry Pallotta teaches young readers how to count ot 50 by odd numbers, using wierd and wonderful ocean animals as counting tools.
+With his trademark humor and wit, Jerry Pallotta teaches young readers how to count to 50 by odd numbers, using weird and wonderful ocean animals as counting tools.
 Explore the ocean as you meet 13 surf clams, 29 mussels, 49 smelts, and more.

 The mathematical content falls within the category of number sense.
 Each image provides a concrete representation of the associated numeral, thereby helping children to appreciate, for example, what 49 of something looks like.
 In addition, there are plenty of creatures to count, and even for children with a strong sense of a one-to-one correspondence, the counting becomes quite challenging at the higher numbers.
 Skip counting by two's is presented, as is the concept of odd numbers.
 The combination of sea creatures and mathematics makes this volume rather unusual, but ultimately, it's the book's beauty and the detail of the illustrations that set it apart.

 ISBN: 978-1-60734-301-1 EPUB

 Page count: 32